thomboggs/thomboggs.github.io/about.markdown

 permalink: /about/
 ---

-My name is Thomas, an electrical-engineer/audio-developer/musician living in Atlanta, Georgia.
+My name is Thomas, an audio software developer and musician living in Atlanta, Georgia.

 To add:
 social media